-We did the Rethymno Red Bus tour – it’s an open top bus that takes passengers on a 90 minute tour of the city, valley and into a mountainous village.
+We did the Rethymno Red Bus tour – it’s an open-top bus that takes passengers on a 90-minute tour of the city, valley, and into a mountainous village.

-I found the Rethymno Bus tour to be relaxing
+I found the Rethymno Bus tour to be relaxing.

-We sat in the front and just chilled out while the bus took us through the ‘old town,’ along the Fortress and up into the hills.
+We sat in the front and just chilled out while the bus took us through the ‘old town,’ along with the Fortress and up into the hills.
 Our 4-year old daughter calmly sat in a seat by herself and seemed to enjoy the twists and turns.
 Unfortunately, our recorded tour guide that was offered through earphones, failed to work after 20 minutes.
-I would have preferred to hear more about the history of Crete but like I mentioned, the trip was relaxing just to look around.
+I would have preferred to hear more about the history of Crete but as I mentioned, the trip was relaxing just to look around.

-Additionally, we enjoyed finding Rethymno’s most notable sights
+Additionally, we enjoyed finding Rethymno’s most notable sights.

 The Venetian Fortress